 There are two areas that are involved in these sensory changes:

 Sensory over-amplification: For with sensory over-amplification may have one or more of the symptoms associated with their particular problem.
 It’s the person who hates bright lights.
 A child with sensory over-amplification will avoid physical contact and might detest certain fabrics or textures.

 Sensory under-amplification: is where not enough visual auditory and tactile messages are being processed by the brain.
 This person will appear not to notice some or all sounds, or in other cases it is the child who is fascinated by loud noises.
 These children are separated by a sensory system, which dampens down incoming sensory information.

 Auditory integration problems are the same.
 The child hears what you say, but the brain doesn’t process it in a way that is considered normal.
 It may take several minutes for what you have said to “click” with that person and for what’s been said to make sense and in some cases a different interpretation will be indicated.

 Of course, this is different from having a physical inability to see and hear things.
 When a child has a visual processing deficit, it means that they have a hard time finding the words for objects they are viewing.
 Sometimes if they are asked to go get an object, they might look right at it and then say they can’t find it.

-It’s how the brain processes the information it receives.
-The problem lies not with our own difficulties, because we cope with them, but with other people’s perceptions and frustrations on what we get to deal with.
-Although I can understand other people’s frustrations, it is clear a lack of understanding on their part will make things much harder for people like me who have issues to deal with.
+These are exactly what I deal with.
+It is exactly how my brain processes the information it receives.
+My problem not only lies with my difficulties, because I cope with them, but with other people’s perceptions and frustrations on what I have to deal with.
+Although I can understand other people’s frustrations, it is clear a lack of understanding on their part makes things harder for me.

-Because we haven’t signed up for what we deal with, others should at least demonstrate a little understanding and compassion so that they try to understand, what it is we have to deal with.
+Because we haven’t signed up for what we deal with, others should at least demonstrate a little understanding and compassion so that they at least try to understand and to know we don’t choose to be like this.